neilnorthrop/28hugs/README.md

 # 28 Day Hug

-This application has been transitioned from a static hosted Wordpress site into a full blown Rails app.
+Transitioning a wordpress site into a Rails app with greatly improved customer experience & Stripe integration.